etnami/song-popularity-dual-model/README.md

 ## How to run

-1. Install R and the packages `analysis.Rmd` loads at the top (tidyverse, caret, pROC, randomForest, viridis, patchwork, DescTools, car, sjPlot).
+1. Install R and the packages `song_pop_code.Rmd` loads at the top (tidyverse, caret, pROC, randomForest, viridis, patchwork, DescTools, car, sjPlot).
 2. The script expects several pre-cleaned source files (song, artist, musical-feature, and popularity data) that are not included in this repo; see Data, below.
 3. Run top to bottom.
 A fixed seed is set before each train/test split and each model fit.

 ## Data

-The underlying track/artist/popularity dataset is not redistributed here (Spotify-derived data, not the coursework author's to redistribute). `analysis.Rmd` is included in full so the methodology is auditable even though it can't be rerun without the source files.
+The underlying track/artist/popularity dataset is not redistributed here (Spotify-derived data, not the coursework author's to redistribute). `song_pop_code.Rmd` is included in full so the methodology is auditable even though it can't be rerun without the source files.

 ## Limitations